usa-covid-aequologica-net/usa.covid.aequologica.net/README.md

 ### Location detection

 YACA will try to detect your location; If successful, a country button will appear top right.
 If there is no country button, probably the detection failed.
-Clicking on this button will redirect to the country graph.
+Clicking on this button will redirect to the graph for this particular country.

 ### Easier selection with country picker

 Adding or removing countries from the list with the country picker modal dialog is easier with keyboard [enter] key.
-Click on or select text of a country name, then press enter, selection check box will toggle its state.
-Be aware that, depending on the sort criteria of the table, the country may be pushed at the top or bottom of the list, hence vanishing from sight.
+Click on or select text of a country name, then press enter, the selection will be toggled Be aware that, depending on the sort criteria of the table, the country may be pushed at the top or bottom of the list, hence vanishing from sight.

 ![screenshot of country picker](./img/screenshotCountryPicker.png)

 ## Some analytics

-That's the map from [Google Analytics](https://analytics.google.com/analytics/web/#/) about the frequentation of the site, as of the 18th of June 2020, since its creation, the 17 of April 2020.
+That's the map from [Google Analytics](https://analytics.google.com/analytics/web/#/) about the frequentation of the site, as of 18th of June 2020, since its creation, the 17 of April 2020.

 ![Google Analytics geo map of frequentation](./img/screenshot-world-audience.png)